tmobile/magentaA11y/how-to-test.md

 - Arrow keys browse content for reading
 - The tab key focuses interactive controls

-Screenreaders can also consume content automatically, starting reading at the top with no keyboard interaction
+- Screenreaders can also consume content automatically, starting reading at the top with no keyboard interaction

-### Do NOT use a mouse
+### Do not use a mouse

 - **Do not use the mouse** for screen reader testing.